-- The governing body will co-ordinate regular meetings with appropriate staff to discuss online safety and monitor the online safety log as provided by the designated safety lead (DSL). - Governors will agree and adhere to the terms of acceptance of use of the school ICT systems and the internet.
+- The governing body will co-ordinate regular meetings with appropriate staff to discuss online safety, filtering and monitoring and monitor the online safety log as provided by the designated safety lead (DSL). - Governors will agree and adhere to the terms of acceptance of use of the school ICT systems and the internet.